SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### processes

-On unix systems, a process is an (instance of a) program that is ⟮c1;running⟯ On unix, a process is the instance that has its own heap.
+On unix systems, a process is an (instance of a) program that is ⟮c+;running⟯ On unix, a process is the instance that has its own heap.

 #### process relationshps